Skip to content

 Python

-# For IK, transform target to flange frame
+# For IK, transform the target back into the flange frame

 Working with Multiple Groups